What are Opportunity Solution Trees?

-In this article we'll introduce the concept of opportunity solution trees.
+In this article, we'll introduce the concept of opportunity solution trees.
 You will learn what they are, what components they are made up of, how to create them, and why they are an awesome tool for any product team to use in their discovery workflow.

 Setting the stage

-Defining an desired outcome
+Defining our desired outcome

-In the interviews we heard the following things:
+In the interviews, we heard the following things:

 - "I didn't understand where to start.
 The first page of the app was overwhelming and I felt lost"